EU ready to scrap tariffs on Japanese car parts in trade deal: Nikkei

-TOKYO The European Union is ready to propose immediately scrapping import tariffs on most Japanese car parts in trade negotiations now under way, the Nikkei daily said on Friday.
+TOKYO (Reuters) - The European Union is ready to propose immediately scrapping import tariffs on most Japanese car parts in trade negotiations now under way, the Nikkei daily said on Friday.

 The EU, in return, is pushing for Japan to cut or scrap import tariffs on agricultural products such as pork, cheese and wine, the paper said, putting Tokyo in a tight spot given strong domestic political opposition against opening up these areas to outside competition.